textbook/textbook.github.io/content/development/js-tdd-e2e.md

 ## Writing the E2E test [3/7]

-For consistency with the unit tests, which use [Testing Library] by default in CRA, let's install their Cypress utilities via NPM:
+For consistency with the unit tests, which use Testing Library by default in CRA, let's install [their Cypress utilities][Cypress Testing Library] via NPM:

 ```bash
 $ npm install @testing-library/cypress